jdtw/wordgames/README.md

 WordGames
 =========

+Common Lisp solver of some common word games.
+(Because my wife is great at boggle, and I am most certainly not.)

 Currently contains a boggle solver, with plans to add a scrabble anagram solver and maybe some other stuff.